 Today, the company offers an award-winning selection of wines together with a very high level of personal service to its growing customer base.
 The company’s wine list incorporates many of the top Burgundies and is considered one of the best in the trade.
 It is a recognised Bordeaux specialist and ranks amongst the biggest importers and marketers of First Growths, including Châteaux Margaux, Cheval Blanc and Haut Brion.
 Armit Wines represents exclusively the exquisite Pomerol, Château Lafleur, and has strong relationships with many of the most highly regarded wines of the Médoc.
 The company also holds exclusive agencies for some of the finest Italian producers – in particular Sassicaia, Angelo Gaja, Bruno Giacosa and Tenuta dell’Ornellaia and is considered amongst the UK’s top specialists for this dynamic country.

-In October 2008 Baarsma Wine Group Holding (BWGH), a Netherlands based specialist multi channel wine distributor, took a 75% stake in Armit Wines with the balance being held by Ian Ronald, John Armit and four other directors: Graham Jeffs, Mike Laing, Sam Paveley and Phil Weeks.
+In October 2008 Baarsma Wine Group Holding (BWGH), a Netherlands based specialist multi channel wine distributor, took a 75% stake in Armit Wines with the balance being held by Armit Wines management team.
 The loyal shareholder base that had supported Armit Wines from the beginning were well rewarded.
-The deal places Armit Wines in a strong position to pursue acquisition in addition to the existing organic growth strategies already in place.
-In 2010/11, with the transition complete, John Armit stepped down from his role as Chairman, formally retiring as a Director in March 2011, Ian Ronald stepped up to COO of BWGH, a position he held until January 2012 when he left the group and Mike Laing became Managing Director.
+The deal placed Armit Wines in a strong position to pursue acquisition in addition to the existing organic growth strategies already in place.
+In 2010/11, with the transition complete, John Armit stepped down from his role as Chairman, formally retiring as a Director in March 2011.
+In May 2010, Ian Ronald took on the role of COO of BWGH, a position he held until January 2012 when he left the group and Mike Laing, who had joined the business back in 2005 and the Board of Directors in 2008, was appointed Managing Director.
+In the intervening period, the company has strengthened its capacity to distribute on an exclusive basis the world’s most exciting wines through investment in all of its teams, as well as its IT infrastructure and in the company brand while retaining its ability to participate in the fast-moving fine wine market.